-Lafayette is a hotspot for live music, Cajun and Creole festivals, and art exhibitions, which tend to go on year-round as the weather rarely dips below 45 degrees.
-The downtown area, which is similar in ambiance to New Orleans’ famed French Quarter, is dotted with pubs, clubs, and live music venues, while the McKinley Street Strip adjacent to the university offers a watering hole for every taste.
+Lafayette is a hotspot for live music, festivals, and art exhibitions, which tend to go on year-round as the weather rarely dips below 45 degrees.
+The downtown area, which is similar in ambiance to New Orleans’ famed French Quarter, is dotted with pubs, clubs, and live music venues, while the McKinley Street Strip offers a watering hole for every taste.
 For those who need a drink but have places to go and people to see, drive-thru daiquiri stores allow commuters to pull up to a window and order rum-laced libations from the comfort of their own cars (Word to the wise: Open containers are illegal in Lafayette, so don’t remove the piece of tape that covers the lid until you reach your destination).

 Most people prefer old-fashioned gas-guzzlers for transportation here, but the city bus is a reasonable option and makes frequent stops around town.
 Traffic is rarely backed up and even in the downtown area, plenty of parking can be found.
-Parking and gridlock can be a bit more problematic around the university, but students, faculty, staff, and visitors have the option of parking at the Cajun Field lot and catching the shuttle to campus.

 Nope.
 None at all.

 Fine.
-As the old Creole saying goes, “Ask once and we’ll tell you no. Ask twice and you shall receive” (Psych.
+As the old saying goes, “Ask once and we’ll tell you no. Ask twice and you shall receive” (Psych.
 Made that up.)